null1024/Pico-Game-Controller-cheap/README.md

 - way to toggle turntable speed?
 - actual CAD files if you wanted to get things laser cut

+# Installation

+For the software, download Pico_Game_Controller.uf2 from inside build_uf2/.
+Hold the BOOTSEL button on your Pi Pico and plug it into your computer.
+The Pico should appear as a removable drive on your computer.
+Copy Pico_Game_Controller.uf2 onto the drive, and that's it.
+The Pico will automatically restart and appear as a controller.

+For the controls, GPIO 2, 4, 6, 8, 10, 12, and 14 are keys 1-7 respectively.
+GPIO 26 is the turntable button.
+GPIO 16, 18, 20, and 22 are the four additional keys.
+Mount each button in some kind of enclosure and plug it all together.
+I still need to make the blueprints, so you might need to go and look up something like "IIDX button spacing" on Google or something if you're unwilling to wait.

 # Parts

 This is a work in progress.
 All prices listed in USD, and were checked in Feburary 2024.